moonblade/Easter-egg-hunt-game/README.md

 ![image.png](https://i.postimg.cc/028x4yj7/image.png)

-I didn't want all the levels to be boring text entry, so coming up with this level was fun.
+I didn't want the gate levels to be boring text entry, so coming up with this level was fun.
 A playable version of tic tac toe, where the user inputs the numbers 1-9 to pick a cell, and the computer picks a different one.
 The objective is to win the game.
 Any input other than f, r or 0-9 gives an invalid input message and the game continues.

 Remember the warning from the copper key, `An invincible foe beyond the gates`.
 The game has a perfect AI, ie the game is unwinnable, you can draw or you can lose.
 There is no way to win against this.
 The player is stuck.